 She creates works in primarily in oils, but occasionally in acrylic, wire, clay and prints.
 Her work is represented in collections in England, South Africa and the USA as well as Australia.
 Kay Knights is currently exhibiting a bold new series of artworks that share her daily experience of living on the coast at Lennox Head.
 "Lennox is a magical mixture of sea, sand and sunshine – often overlaid by a blanket of soft salt spray.
 These abstracts are my musings on the patterns found on the beach, the trees, the seaweed, foam on the beach and mysterious patterns in the sand.“

-Her most recent work is being created since the 2020/21 Lockdown and Aftermath.
-She has been drawn into layering over symbols through the motif of moon and spectacular flowers - many of which have their own messages.
-She has been captivated by the fleeting beauty and stories of flowers for many years now - to her they represent life and the experience, as a woman, of progressing from youth through to full flower - celebrating the strength and fragility in everyone.
+She still produces her flower paintings - some have been drawn into layering over symbols through the motif of moon and spectacular flowers - many of which have their own messages.
+Others deal with transience and change.She has been captivated by the fleeting beauty and stories of flowers for many years now - to her they represent life and the experience, as a woman, of progressing from youth through to full flower - celebrating the strength and fragility in everyone.
 The colours are captivating reflected off the sky in the wet sand - shapes and hues fashioned by sea and sky.
 This series encapsulates the simple essence of the landscape and the joy that flowers bring.